Skip to main content

 configuring a transaction change event

-3. Click Add a data field and select a field from your directory to add interaction data fields for use in your workflow.
+3. Click Add a data field and select a field from your directory.
 The fields you add can be used in the tasks and conditions within your workflow.

 4. Click Save.